scottrogowski/code2flow/README.md

 1. You can contribute code!
 Code2flow has its limitations.
 Attempts to address these limitation would probably be helpful and accepted.
 New languages are especially appreciated!

 2. You can spread the word!
 A simple way to help is to share this project with others.
 If you have a blog, mention code2flow!
-Linking from relevant questions on StackOverflow or other programming forums also helps quite a bit.
-I would do it myself but it is unfortunately against the community guidelines.
-The more exposure this project gets, the more I can devote my time to building it!
+Linking from relevant questions on StackOverflow or other forums also helps quite a bit.

 Feature / Language Requests